quantbrothers/docs/FixApiDocumentation/source/index.html.md

 After connecting and logging on, the client can either request a security list or subscribe to market data.

-Server does not resend messages on a market data channel.
-Instead, Server will send a `Sequence Reset <4>` message with `GapFillFlag <123>` field set to Y and the new sequence number in the `MsgSeqNum <34>` field.

 **Security list**